-You may be asked, along with your child, to attend an interview with the school's pastoral care co-ordinators, or the Principal.
+You may be asked, along with your child, to attend an interview with the school's student support co-ordinators, or the Principal.
 The interview will help to identify how your child may need to be supported so they attend school regularly.
 We will work with you to develop an agreed plan to support your child's attendance at school.

-If your child's attendance at school remains unsatisfactory the Principal may need to hand the matter to the Department of Family and Community Services.
+If your child's attendance at school remains unsatisfactory the Principal may need to hand the matter to the Department of Community & Justice.
 This may result in an application being made to the Children's Court for a Compulsory Schooling Order.
 The Children's Court magistrate may order a Compulsory Schooling Conference to be convened.